Marcel Camus: Last films

 Camus had a great success with a World War II comedy, Atlantic Wall, starring the well-known French comedian Bourvil.
 It was the second most popular film in France in 1970, attracting 4,770,962 viewers.

 In 1976, Camus came back to the country that fascinated him and his wife.
 In a return to Brazilian themes, he directed Bahia (also known as Otalia da Bahia and Os pastores da noite), adapted from Brazilian writer Jorge Amado's Os pastores da noite (Shepherds of the Night).
 However, Bahia failed to recapture the success of Orfeu Negro.

 Camus ended his career working primarily in television.

 Personal life

 Camus married Marpessa Dawn, who starred in Orfeu Negro, but they divorced shortly thereafter.
 He then married Lourdes de Oliveira, who was also in the film.
 Camus and de Oliveira had two children, including writer Jean-Christophe Camus.

-Camus died in Paris on January 13, 1982 and was buried in Père Lachaise Cemetery.
+Camus died in Paris on January 13, 1982 following open heart surgery.
+He was buried in Père Lachaise Cemetery.